Sid200026/WebGen/README.md

 4. Push to the Branch (`git push -u origin AmazingFeature`)
 5. Open a Pull Request

-For a more detailed walkthrough, see [CONTRIBUTING](contributing-link) for more information.
+For a more detailed walkthrough, see [CONTRIBUTING][contributing-link] for more information.

 ## License

 Distributed under the MIT License.
-See [LICENSE](license-url) for more information.
+See [LICENSE][license-url] for more information.

 ## Contact